Cheap & free prescriptions

 High street opticians often offer free tests for a limited time.
 See Free Eye Tests for more info.
 You'd pay around £20 normally, unless you're in Scotland where it's free.

 Knock £100s off contact lenses costs

 The likes of Boots and Specsavers sell own-brand lenses, but they're often reboxed versions of big manufacturers' lenses.
-The Cheap Contact Lens Finder uncovers the real brand and shows where they're cheapest online.
+See our Cheap Contact Lenses guide for more information.